hardwario/website/content/case-studies/iframix.en.md

 {{% content %}}

 IFRAMIX is the market leader in animal feed.
-It is a member of CCPA, a leading French group in their industry.
-Their success is based on a long-term research.
-They are constantly developing new natural products that reduce the amount of medicines used and maintain excellent **health** medical condition of the animals.
-One of their current topics is the prevention of animal stress provoked by, for instance, inappropriate temperature and humidity in farms.
-Due to this, farmers face substantial economic losses, especially during the summer period.
+It is a member of CCPA, a leading French group in its industry.
+Their success is based on long-term research.
+They are constantly developing new natural products that reduce the number of medicines used and maintain excellent **health** medical condition of the animals.
+One of their current topics is the prevention of animal stress provoked by, for instance, inappropriate temperature and humidity on farms.
+Due to this, farmers face substantial economic losses, especially during the summer.

 **IFRAMIX has asked us for a set of mobile sensors to detect this problem.**